 Who created the flamenco dance?

-Flamenco repertoire has a mysterious history dating back many years, adding to its mystique.
-It is thought to have originated in the Andalusian region of southern Spain, where it was influenced by a fusion of Romani, Moorish, and Jewish traditions.
+Flamenco has been around for many years now, and has a rather mysterious background, which only contributes to the beauty of it.
+This genre is said to have come out of the Andalusian region in the south of Spain where cultures of the Romani people, Moors and Jews meet.
 As a means of expression and communication, flamenco styles developed naturally throughout these communities.
 Although it is challenging to pinpoint a single person as the originator of flamenco, it is undeniably a collective art form that has developed over time.

 History flamenco dance

 The cultural legacy of Spain is firmly ingrained in the history of flamenco dancing.
 It was created in the 18th century, and since then, it has experienced numerous changes.
 It was initially performed in private settings like family reunions and informal parties in Andalusia communities.
-Flamenco dancing expanded its reach into theaters and public performances as it acquired popularity and reputation throughout time.
+Over time, flamenco dancing’s growth was prominent especially when it started moving into theaters and more public performances.

 What nationality is flamenco?